 - If the appeal is upheld, UKAS will take appropriate corrective action to change the decision and address any issues.

 - The appellant or UKAS may request that an Appeal Review Panel (ARP) is appointed to further consider the appeal.
 The request must be received in writing within 3 months of the notification of the outcome of the first stage of the appeal, after which the appeal will be closed.

 - The ARP will consist of a Chairman and two members nominated by the Chairman of UKAS and drawn from the Members of UKAS and/or the Policy Advisory Council.
-The Department for Business Innovation and Skills (BIS) has a right to one of the three nominations for the ARP.
+The Department for Business, Energy and Industrial Strategy (BEIS) has a right to one of the three nominations for the ARP.
 ARP members shall have no commercial interest in the appeal being considered and shall not have been personally involved in any matters relating to the appeal.